thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/pytorch/README.md

 ## Datasets

-The project uses the YCB dataset with RGB-D inputs.
-Dataset structure:
+The project uses RGB-D images extracted the YCB dataset using the Habitat simulator.
+The dataset structure is as follows:

 ```
 view_finder_images/